desec-io/draft-ietf-dnsop-dnssec-bootstrapping/draft-thomassen-dnsop-dnssec-bootstrapping.md

 : The entity that the Child has a relationship with to change its delegation information.

-Bootstrapping Domain(s)
+Signaling Domain(s)
-: For any given authoritative nameserver hostname from the Child's NS record set, the hostname prefixed with the label `_boot` is one of the Bootstrapping Domains for the Child Zone.
+: For any given authoritative nameserver hostname from the Child's NS record set, the hostname prefixed with the label `_boot` is one of the Signaling Domains for the Child Zone.

-Bootstrapping Zone
+Signaling Zone
-: The zone which is authoritative for a given Bootstrapping Domain.
+: The zone which is authoritative for a given Signaling Domain.

 Signaling Name
-: A Bootstrapping Domain prefixed with a label derived from the Child zone's name.
+: A name under a Signaling Domain that can be mapped onto the Child zone's name.

 Signaling Record
-: A DNS record located at a Signaling Name.
+: A DNS record located at a Signaling Name under a Signaling Domain.
+  Signaling Records are used by the Child DNS Operator to publish information about the Child.

 CDS/CDNSKEY
 : This notation refers to CDS and/or CDNSKEY, i.e., one or both.